Child Hearsay Statements

 Under § 90.803(23)(a)(1), before the statement can be deemed admissible, the trial court must conduct a hearing outside of the presence of the jury and find that “the time, content, and circumstances of the statement provide sufficient safeguards of reliability.”

 As required by § 90.803(23)(a)(2)(b), if the child is unavailable to testify as a witness, the statement is admissible only if “there is other corroborative evidence of the abuse or offense.”

 Although the courts do not expect flawless statements from any witness, the trial court must explain why the indicators of unreliability can be overcome and why the court is assured of reliability notwithstanding statements that call it into question.

 When it comes to the admission of child hearsay statements at trial, the courts recognize that young children are not held to the same standards as adults, particularly young children alleged to have suffered appalling abuse.

-After the prosecutor files a “notice of intent to introduce child hearsay statements,” the criminal defense attorney often file a “Motion to Strike Notice of Intent to Rely on Hearsay Statements of a Child Victim” and a “Motion in Opposition of the Use of Child Hearsay.”
+If the prosecutor files a “notice of intent to introduce child hearsay statements,” then the criminal defense attorney might file a “Motion to Strike Notice of Intent to Rely on Hearsay Statements of a Child Victim” and a “Motion in Opposition of the Use of Child Hearsay.”